syncfusion-content/java-file-format-docs/java-file-formats/word-library/getting-started.md

 table.resetCells(2,2);
 //Access the instance of the cell (first row, first cell).
 WTableCell firstCell = table.getRows().get(0).getCells().get(0);
-//Specifies the width of the cell. firstCell.setWidth(150);
+//Specify the width of the cell. firstCell.setWidth(150);
-//Add a paragraph into the cell; a cell must have atleast 1 paragraph. paragraph=firstCell.addParagraph();
+//Add a paragraph into the cell; a cell must have at least one paragraph. paragraph=firstCell.addParagraph();
 IWTextRange textRange = paragraph.appendText("Profile picture");
 textRange.getCharacterFormat().setBold(true);
-//Access the instance of cell (first row, second cell).
+//Access the instance of the cell (first row, second cell).
 WTableCell secondCell = table.getRows().get(0).getCells().get(1);
 secondCell.setWidth(330);
 paragraph=secondCell.addParagraph();